ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 ## State Selectors

 Web pages are interactive.
 Users click on links, fill out forms --- even just moving the mouse around the screen can be a form of interaction.

-### How Interaction Works

 {% example state-selectors.html %}

-Let's start with the easy one: `active`
+Let's start with the easy one: `:active`